Transforming Community-Led Health Research Ways of Knowing Symposium

 • Create meaningful connections through peer learning and respectful conversations and activities that facilitate emergent ideas and collaborations in future health equity work.

-Notably, one day of the symposium will be dedicated to a community site-visit bus tour to deepen participants' understanding and hold conversations about what "community-led" means.
+Notably, one day of the symposium was dedicated to a community site-visit bus tour to deepen participants' understanding and hold conversations about what "community-led" means.

 Co-Hosts